takashi-chikayama/SamurAI-Dig-Here-2020-21/README.md

 of .dighere can be found in [maps](maps) directory.

-The directory [preliminary-candidates](maps/preliminary-candidates) contains field settings candidates for the preliminary round, except that hidden treasures are not buried yet.
+The directory [preliminary-candidates](maps/preliminary-candidates) contains field settings candidates for both the preliminary and the final rounds, except that hidden treasures are not buried yet.

 ## Authors